rstacruz/metalsmith-dev-server/README.md

 # metalsmith-dev-server

-> Development server for Metalsmith
+> Development server for Metalsmith websites

 metalsmith-dev-server is a simple, yet powerful tool to allow you to develop Metalsmith sites.
 Featuring: